barnstee/UA-CloudPublisher/README.md

 And then point your browser to <http://yourIPAddress>.

+Note: We have also provided a [test environment](./TestEnvironment/readme.md) to get you started.

 ### Persisting Settings

 UA Cloud Publisher settings and published nodes configuration can be persisted in the Cloud across Docker container restarts by running: